Scott Williams (running back)

-Scott Williams (born July 21, 1962) is a former professional American football fullback and tight end who played in the National Football League (NFL).
+Scott Williams (born July 21, 1962) is an American former professional football fullback and tight end who played in the National Football League (NFL).
 He played college football at Georgia.

-Early life and high school
+Early life

 Williams was born and grew up in Charlotte, North Carolina and attended North Mecklenburg High School, where he played both basketball and football.
 Williams accepted a scholarship to play college football at Georgia over an offer to play both basketball and football at the North Carolina.

 College career

 Williams redshirted as a freshman during Georgia's National Championship season in 1980 as he moved from halfback to wide receiver and then eventually to the tight end position.
 Williams also played on Georgia basketball's junior varsity team.
 He played tight end as a redshirt freshman before being moved to fullback as a redshirt sophomore.
 Williams was moved back to tight end before his redshirt senior season and led the Bulldogs with 19 receptions and 204 receiving yards with one touchdown reception and scored a second touchdown as a rusher.